Player Resources - Party Composition

 and the squishy people.

-- Area Control: Polearm fighters, trippers, or geenerally just characters with big reach.
+- Area Control: Polearm fighters, trippers, or generally just characters with big reach.
 They defend their allies by preventing or deterring enemies from moving past them.

-- Threat: Either by dealing a ton of damage or using a mechanic to force enemies to attack them, Threat Defenders force enemies to engage them instead of the defender's allies.
+- Taunt/Threat: Either by dealing a ton of damage or using a mechanic to force enemies to attack them, Threat Defenders force enemies to engage them instead of the defender's allies.

 - Face: Diplomacy, bluff, intimidate, linguistics, sense motive.